rust-lang/rustc-dev-guide/src/backend/backend-agnostic.md

 For these reasons, the separation process involves two transformations that have to be done at the same time for the resulting code to compile:

-1. replace all the LLVM-specific types by generics inside function signatures and structure definitions;
+1. replace all LLVM-specific types by generics inside function signatures and structure definitions;
 2. encapsulate all functions calling the LLVM FFI inside a set of traits that will define the interface between backend-agnostic code and the backend.

-While the LLVM-specific code will be left in `rustc_codegen_llvm`, all the new traits and backend-agnostic code will be moved in `rustc_codegen_ssa` (name suggestion by @eddyb).
+While LLVM-specific code will be left in `rustc_codegen_llvm`, all the new traits and backend-agnostic code will be moved in `rustc_codegen_ssa` (name suggestion by @eddyb).